 William C. (Curt) Hunter, MBA, Ph.D.
 Chair of the Compliance Committee

 He served as a senior official in the Federal Reserve System for more than 15 years in leadership positions in Washington, Atlanta and Chicago.
-His last Federal assignment was as senior vice president and director of research at the Federal Reserve Bank of Chicago where he served on the bank's management committee and was an associate economist on the Federal Open Market Committee, the Federal Reserve System's primary monetary policy group.
+His last federal assignment was as senior vice president and director of research at the Federal Reserve Bank of Chicago, where he served on the bank's management committee and was an associate economist on the Federal Open Market Committee, the Federal Reserve System's primary monetary policy group.

 Dr. Hunter has held faculty positions at Emory University, Atlanta University, the University of Georgia and Northwestern University and was United States Treasury Advisor in Eastern and Central Europe.
 He has consulted with foreign central banks and official agencies in Western, Central and Eastern Europe, Asia and Latin America.
-He is a founding co-editor of the Journal of Financial Stability and the author of more than 80 scholarly articles and eleven edited books on banking and financial markets issues.
+He is a founding co-editor of the Journal of Financial Stability and the author of more than 80 scholarly articles and 11 edited books on banking and financial markets issues.